Do you have a store on Main Street in St. Charles?

 Do you deliver to my area?

-Bridge Bread delivers to zip codes in St. Louis City, St. Louis County, and St. Charles County, Tuesday through Friday on a rotating basis.
-We do not deliver to Illinois at this time.
+Bridge Bread delivers to zip codes in St. Louis City, St. Louis County, and St. Charles County.
+Contact us for other locations.

 I heard Bridge Bread is sold at churches.
 How does that work?